openaire/guidelines/README.rst

 - OpenAIRE Guidelines for Literature, institutional, and thematic Repositories
 - OpenAIRE Guidelines for Data Archives
 - OpenAIRE Guidelines for CRIS Managers based on CERIF-XML
-- OpenAIRE Guidelines for Software Repositories (draft)
+- OpenAIRE Guidelines for Software Repositories (Deprecated)
-- OpenAIRE Guidelines for Repositories of Other Research Products (draft)
+- OpenAIRE Guidelines for Repositories of Other Research Products (Deprecated)

 Contribution Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~